hansemannn/hyperloop-robot/README.md

 # <img src="http://abload.de/img/sphero-logolds8n.png" width="350">

 Appcelerator Hyperloop based application to program for the Sphero iOS SDK.
+This project uses the native module [ti.sphero](https://github.com/hansemannn/ti.sphero) to communicate to the Sphero framework.
+This will also be bridged to Hyperloop in the new feature.

 ### Features